BradleyA/git-TEST-commit-automation/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Tell us about your feature request:**
 A clear and concise description of what you want to happen or the change you would like to see.
 Use a use case to describe how a person would actually use your request to accomplish a goal.
+Thank you.

     ->